sylefeb/Silice/projects/hdmi_test/README.md

 # HDMI test

-This project is a test example of the [Silice HDMI example implementation](../common/hdmi.ice)
+This project is a simple test of the [Silice HDMI implementation](../common/hdmi.ice)

 It outputs a 640x480 HDMI signal, with a pixel clock of 25 MHz and hence a signal clock of 250 MHz (10 bits per pixel for the HDMI protocol).